Using the DMF Recorder Node

 Limitations

-Expect a query with packet deduplication enabled to take longer to complete than with packet deduplication disabled.
-Hence, packet deduplication, by default, is disabled.
+Expect a query with packet deduplication enabled to take longer to complete than packet deduplication disabled.
+Hence, packet deduplication, by default, is off.

 The maximum time window value permitted is 999 ms to ensure that TCP retransmissions are not regarded as duplicates, assuming that the receive timeout value for TCP retransmissions (of any kind) is at least 1 second.
 If the receive timeout value is less than 1 second (particularly, exactly 999 ms or less), then it is possible for TCP retransmissions to be regarded as duplicates when the time window value used is larger than the receive timeout value.